kukks205/learn-ionic/README.md

 # learn-ionic
-learn to create mobile application with ionic1
+learn to create mobile application with ionic1 by kukks205